I know – it’s hard to believe that you can make 6 loaves of bread in just one hour!!

 - Bake at 350 degrees for 30 to 40 minutes.
 Remove from oven once the tops are golden.

 Watch how we make 6 Loaves of Bread HERE:

 What kind of yeast is best in homemade bread?

-Our recipe for 6 loaves of whole wheat bread in one hour uses SAF yeast.
-SAF red label instant yeast is a high potency, fast acting yeast.
+Our recipe uses SAF yeast.
+SAF Red Label Instant Yeast is a high potency, fast acting yeast.

 SAF yeast can be added directly to your dry ingredients without being activated in water first.
 We love the convenience of SAF.
 It is twice as active as regular compressed yeast.

 If you can’t find SAF in your local grocery store, we recommend a quick rising yeast.
 Yeast that is expired or old will not work well in a recipe.